 Deleting a shapefile also deletes ancillary files such as the metadata, projection, and index files.

 Deleting a folder moves the folder to the system Recycle Bin, where it can be restored or permanently deleted.

 Deleting a geometric network demotes all the feature classes in the geometric network to simple feature types: edge feature classes become line feature classes, and junction feature classes become point feature classes.
 Deleting the network also deletes all the related network tables and the orphan junction feature class from the geodatabase.

 Feature classes and tables participating in a network analysis dataset or a topology cannot be deleted.

-Deleting a mosaic dataset will only delete the mosaic dataset itself.
-To delete a mosaic dataset in its entirety, including any of the tables within the database and, optionally, any overviews or caches created with it use the Delete Mosaic Dataset tool.
+Deleting a mosaic dataset will only delete the mosaic dataset.
+To delete a mosaic dataset in its entirety, including any tables in the database and, optionally, any overviews or caches created with it use the Delete Mosaic Dataset tool.

 Deleting a database connection file does not delete the enterprise database.
 A database connection file is simply a shortcut to the database.

 Deleting a relationship class deletes the row corresponding to that relationship from the relationship table.

 The Delete tool can be used to delete the in_memory workspace.
 When the in_memory workspace is deleted, all datasets in the workspace are deleted, but the in_memory workspace remains, allowing you to continue writing to it.

 The Delete tool can be used to delete the memory workspace.
 When the memory workspace is deleted, all datasets in the workspace are deleted, but the memory workspace remains, allowing you to continue writing to it.